 Your medium voltage motor went down, and the shop is telling you that it needs rewinding.
-What is rewinding?
-How complicated is the process?
+What is electric motor rewinding?
+How complicated is the electric motor wind process?
 You heard that you might need something called VPI instead of varnish dip -- is that true?
 If these are your questions, then here are your answers.

 Medium Voltage Motors

 Before we go any further, what is a medium voltage motor?
 Medium voltage motors are motors between 600 V and 7.2 kV, with the most common voltages being 2.3 kV, 4 kV, 4.16 kV, 6.6 kV, and 7.2 kV.
 These are usually form coil wound motors, and many times they are custom motors.
 That said, there are still plenty of standard medium voltage motors, and that includes most ANEMA motors (which are medium voltage or high voltage).

 Why Your Medium Voltage Motor Probably Needs Rewinding

 When someone tells you that your electric motor needs rewinding, that means the motor coils are shorted, grounded, or otherwise damaged.
 There are quite a few causes behind this and these causes make themselves known in the form of shorted coils and/or damaged insulation.